-- “Information Policies and Higher Education Choices: Experimental Evidence from Colombia” with Leonardo Bonilla and Nicolas Bottan (Under Review).
+- “Information Policies and Higher Education Choices: Experimental Evidence from Colombia” with Leonardo Bonilla and Nicolas Bottan (Submitted).

 - “How important is spatial correlation in randomized controlled trials?” with Kathy Baylis.

 Randomized controlled trials (RCTs) have become the gold standard for impact evaluation since they provide unbiased estimates of causal effects.
 This paper focuses on RCTs that allocate treatment status over clusters in geographical proximity.
 We study how omitting spatial correlation in outcomes or unobservables at the cluster-level affects difference-in-difference estimates at the individual-level.
 Using Monte Carlo experiments, we identify bias and efficiency problems and propose solutions to overcome them.
 Our framework is then tested on data from Mexico’s Progresa program.
 Results show that spatial correlation may affect both the precision of the estimate and the estimate itself, especially when geographic dependence is high.